 These animals don’t mean to cause you any trouble.
 Many of their populations are endangered.
 With natural predators on the loose and the overdevelopment of forested areas, ducks are being forced to interact more and more in residential areas.

 There are so many harmless ways to keep ducks out of your pool.
-Whether you’re looking to evict ducks from your pool or create a general barrier, these methods are sure to do the trick.
+Whether you’re looking to evict ducks from your pool or create a general barrier, these methods will do the trick.

 Let me know how these methods work for you, or tell me if you have any other safe methods to keep ducks out.